multiparty/jigg/README.md

 ## Capabilities

 JIGG is designed for semi-honest parties.
 We support point-and-permute, free-XOR, free single-input gates, encryption from a random oracle (fixed-key XChaCha20).
 The half-AND optimization is compatible but not yet supported.
-The default label size is 128 bits and relies on JavaScript's Uint8Array.
-The branch `simple-labels` demonstrates dynamically sized labels <53 bits without using arrays.
+The default label size is 128 bits and relies on JavaScript's Uint8Array class.
+The [`simple-labels`](https://github.com/wyatt-howe/jigg/tree/simple-labels) branch demonstrates dynamically-sized labels ≤53 bits without using arrays.
 Some potential improvements are listed below.

 ## To Do
  - Change the current oblivious transfer to use ECC from libsodium